mullanptr/AuD/README.md

 reading elements in a tree `t` with `t[key] = value`, making them behave like dictionaries as close as possible.

-### Information Gain
+### Information Gain in Random Forests

-Splitting a tree according to the highest information gain possible
+Splitting a tree according to the highest information gain possible.

+This is done via **mutual information**.
+Mutal Information (MI) determines the amount of dependency between two random variables.
+It estimates the amount of information gained on an unknown secondary variable by observing the primary variable.
+In the concrete implementation the observed primary variable(s) is (are) features.
+From that the probability of the classes, i.e., the secondary variable, is calculated.

+The module `InformationGain/informationgain.py` can be used on its own to analyze custom problems on mutual information.
+Additionally, the module `InformationGain/random_tree.py` can be used to build a tree estimator, which finds its decisions during training based on this mutual information implementation.

-Will be used in an implementaion of a single random tree -> Will be used in an implementation of a random forest
+Lastly, a random forest can be built by having an ensemble of (decorrelated) random trees.

 ### Sudoku Solver